+2.3.3 Usage of Double Fortified Salt and Fortified Edible Oil: their availability and constraints, if any, for procuring these items.

-- 2.3.3 Usage of Double Fortified Salt, Yes - 2.3.4 At what level menu is being decided / fixed, The weekly menu is being decided by the recommendation committee formed in the state level. - 2.3.5 Provision of local variation in the menu, Inclusion of locally available ingredients/items in the menu as per the liking/taste of the children Yes, seasonal vegetable, local dal like Kandula in KBK district are encouraged. - 2.3.6 Time of serving meal.
-40 minutes MDM break. - 2.4 Fund Flow Mechanism System for release of funds (Central share and State share). - 2.4.1 Existing mechanism for release of funds up to school/ implementing agency levels.
+2.3.4 At what level menu is being decided / fixed,

+The weekly menu is being decided by the recommendation committee formed in the state level.

+2.3.5 Provision of local variation in the menu, Inclusion of locally available ingredients/items in the menu as per the liking/taste of the children

+Yes, seasonal vegetable, local dal like Kandula in KBK district are encouraged.

+2.3.6 Time of serving meal.

+40 minutes MDM break.

+- 2.4 Fund Flow Mechanism System for release of funds (Central share and State share). - 2.4.1 Existing mechanism for release of funds up to school/ implementing agency levels.